 - Administrative units (boundaries of cities, counties, and special purpose districts)

-- Transportation (features such as roads, bridges, railroads, ports, and airports) - Many transporation data layers are provided by the Florida Department of Transporation.
-An airport facility locator is also provided by the Florida Department of Transporation's Aviation Office.
+- Transportation (features such as roads, bridges, railroads, ports, and airports) - Many transportation data layers are provided by the Florida Department of Transportation.
+An airport facility locator is also provided by the Florida Department of Transportation's Aviation Office.

 "Critical facilities" are defined as those structures from which essential services and functions for victim survival, continuation of public safety actions, and disaster recovery are performed or provided.
 Shelters, emergency operation centers, public health, public drinking water, sewer and wastewater facilities are examples of critical facilities.
 Please see Critical Facilities for more information.